 SHAKEN/STIR is a new industry framework that is mandated by the FCC to reduce the number of fraudulent and spam robocalls made over IP networks.
-With the implementation date of June 30th, 2021 getting closer and closer, many businesses are now wondering- what will SHAKEN/STIR mean for my business?
+With the implementation date of June 30th, 2021 past, many businesses are now wondering- what does SHAKEN/STIR mean for my business?

 Before we dive in, let’s quickly recap the different attestation levels: